tsomandy0516-ship-it/tsomandy0516-ship-it/README.md

 # 💫 About Me:
-I'm currently working on a math practice device using Rasberry Pi.
-I'm lokking for collaborate on begineer-friendly coding or hardware prjects.
-I'mlooking for help with Python, Pygame, and building interactive systems.Also eletronics like circuit designs.I'm currently learning programming, eletronics, and is planning to learn 3D modeling using fusion 360 when I finish the code and the eletronincs of my project.
-Ask me about Rasberry Pi, math prctice machine tools, or learning coding as a student.<br>Fun fact: I enjoy turnung learning into fun games!<br>
+I’m building a math practice device with Raspberry Pi rn 👀 Looking to collab on beginner-friendly coding or hardware projects!

+I’m into Python, Pygame, interactive systems, and messing around with electronics (circuits, etc.).
+Still learning, but that’s kinda the fun part.

+Planning to get into Fusion 360 for 3D stuff once I finish the code + hardware side of my project.

+Feel free to ask me anything about Raspberry Pi, making learning tools, or learning to code as a student :)

+Fun fact: I lowkey love turning studying into games 🎮

 ## 🌐 Socials: